Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

-In Sec.~\ref{sec:simple_case_study}, we will show a simple case-study that directly connects the imaginary part of the KDQ with the presence of imaginary coherence terms in the initial density operator $\rho$, with respect to the eigenbasis of $\mathcal{O}_{1}(t_1)$.
-Hence, if we ignored the imaginary parts of $q(s_1,s_2)$, we would exclude some information stemming from quantum coherence and correlations that may emerge in the quantum statistics of $(o_{s_1},o_{s_2})$.
-The occurrence of non-positivity can be considered as a non-classical feature in the statistics of the measurement pairs, underlining the presence of genuinely quantum features due to the interplay of quantum dynamics and measurement.
-From here on, we will refer to this with the term \emph{non-classicality}. \paragraph{\bf Non-commutativity is a necessary condition.}In this context, for the MHQ $q_{\rm MHQ}$, see Eq.~\eqref{eq:q_MHQ_2}, it has been recently shown that the pairwise non-commutativity of the initial density operator and the quantum measurement observables is only a \emph{necessary but not sufficient condition} for non-positivity (i.e., negativity of the MHQ).
-This means that there are counterexamples where $[\rho,\Pi_{s_1}(t_1)] \neq 0$ and/or $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)] \neq 0$, but still ${\rm Re}\left[ q(s_1,s_2)\right] \geq 0$.
-A detailed analysis of this aspect can be found in Ref.~\cite{ArvidssonShukurJPA2021}, where it has been formulated with the wording \emph{negativity is stronger than non-commutativity}. \paragraph{\bf Linear positivity.}The fact that the non-commutativity is only necessary condition for negativity is strongly linked with the findings in Ref.~\cite{GoldsteinPRL1995} by Goldstein and Page.
-They recognised that non-commutativity conditions, a hallmark of the non-classicality defined above, can coexist with ${\rm Re}\left[ q(s_1,s_2)\right] \geq 0$ to some extent.
-In other words, there can be time intervals of a given dynamical evolution of the quantum system under scrutiny where the occurrence of $(o_{s_1},o_{s_2})$ is described by positive probabilities.
-In view of this argument, Goldstein and Page introduced the concept of \emph{linear positivity}~\cite{GoldsteinPRL1995} to single-out the weakest conditions under which positive MHQ can be assigned to the statistics from non-commuting observables. \paragraph{\bf Direct link with weak values.}Finally, the non-positivity of KDQ can find a physical interpretation from their direct connection with \emph{weak values}~\cite{aharonov1988how,HofmannPRL2012,Dressel2014colloquium} that, indeed, are \emph{conditional} KDQ~\cite{LostaglioQuantum2023}.
+The occurrence of nonpositivity can be considered as a nonclassical feature in the statistics of the measurement pairs, underlining the presence of genuinely quantum features due to the interplay of quantum dynamics and measurement.
+From here on, we will refer to this with the term \emph{nonclassicality}.
+The formal conditions and experimental routines allowing to identify nonclassicality take also the name of \emph{quantum contextuality}~\cite{PhysRevLett.101.020401}.
+In a scenario involving a quasiprobability distribution describing the occurrence of a given pair of measurement outcomes at two times, an experimental protocol is defined contextual if it is able to yield nonpositive values, provided incompatibility of noncommuting operators plays a role.
+No classical stochastic process can explain such a behaviour. \paragraph{\bf noncommutativity is a necessary condition.} For the MHQ $q_{\rm MHQ}$, see Eq.~\eqref{eq:q_MHQ_2}, it has been recently shown that the pairwise noncommutativity of the initial density operator and the quantum measurement observables is only a \emph{necessary but not sufficient condition} for nonpositivity (i.e., negativity of the MHQ).
+This means that there are counterexamples where $[\rho,\Pi_{s_1}(t_1)] \neq 0$ and/or $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)] \neq 0$, but still ${\rm Re}\left[ q(s_1,s_2)\right] \geq 0$~\cite{GoldsteinPRL1995}.
+A detailed analysis of this aspect can be found in Ref.~\cite{ArvidssonShukurJPA2021}, where it has been formulated with the wording \emph{negativity is stronger than noncommutativity}. \paragraph{\bf Direct link with weak values.} The nonpositivity of KDQ can find a physical interpretation from their direct connection with \emph{weak values}~\cite{aharonov1988how,HofmannPRL2012,Dressel2014colloquium} that, indeed, are \emph{conditional} KDQ~\cite{LostaglioQuantum2023}.
 To see this, we set $\Pi_{s_2}^{H}(t_2)=|\widetilde{s}_2\rangle\!\langle \widetilde{s}_2|$, where $\ket{\widetilde{s}_2}=U\ket{s_2}$, under the hypothesis that the dynamics is unitary, and $\Pi_{s_2}^{H}(t_2)$ is a rank-1 projector.
 Moreover, we take $\rho=\ket\psi\bra\psi$ as a pure state.
 Hence, from Eq.~\eqref{eq:def_KDQ} one has that

 where